Aliases for MMP1 Gene

 GeneCards Summary for MMP1 Gene

 MMP1 (Matrix Metallopeptidase 1) is a Protein Coding gene.
 Diseases associated with MMP1 include epidermolysis bullosa dystrophica, ar and pulmonary disease, chronic obstructive.
-Among its related pathways are Platelet activation, signaling and aggregation and Degradation of the extracellular matrix.
+Among its related pathways are Bladder cancer and Pathways in cancer.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
 An important paralog of this gene is MMP13.

 UniProtKB/Swiss-Prot for MMP1 Gene

 Cleaves collagens of types I, II, and III at one site in the helical domain.
 Also cleaves collagens of types VII and X. In case of HIV infection, interacts and cleaves the secreted viral Tat protein, leading to a decrease in neuronal Tats mediated neurotoxicity.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.